 2. Pack Light & Eco-Friendly

 Do you really need three different pairs of shoes and a hundred different dresses for a two-week trip?
 Know that feeling of struggling to get your suitcase onto the train in time because it’s so big?
 Or feeling awkward about the bus assistant who’s breaking his back trying to lift you case on board?
-Avoid all those awkward travel moments by packing light.
+Avoid all those awkward travel moments by packing light – my eco-conscious travel packing list can help.

 Carrying heavy luggage isn’t just a nuisance for you, it’s bad for the environment too.
 The more weight that aeroplanes, cars, buses and other vehicles have to carry, the higher their fuel consumption and the more greenhouse gases they’re emitting.
 Packing lighter will be better for you and for the environment.